FAQs for current students regarding the pandemic

 Can I still borrow books from the libraries?

-Will my application still be reviewed and processed during the current coronavirus crisis?
+Will my application still be reviewed and processed during the current COVID-19 pandemic?
 I have read that all universities in Bremen are closed.

 How long will it take for me to get admission?

-How will I get to know if I have been admitted?
+How will I get to know I have been admitted?

 What happens after admission?